postm1/GD3D11/README.md

 1. Download the **GD3D11-*LATEST_VERSION*-ci.zip** file from the **Assets** section in the latest release of this repository (e.g. [kirides/releases](https://github.com/kirides/GD3D11/releases/latest)).
 3. Unpack the zip file and copy the content into the `Gothic\system\` or `Gothic2\system\` game folder.
 4. When starting the game you should see the version number of GD3D11 in the top-left corner.
 5. As soon as you start the game for the first time after the installation you should press F11 to open the renderer menu and press `Apply(*)`.
-This saves all the options in `Gothic(2)\system\GD3D11\UserSettings.ini`.
+This saves all the options to `Gothic(2)\system\GD3D11\UserSettings.ini`.

 ## Bugs & Problems